fmfnet/DOH/README.md

-# sirmonti/doh

-DNS over HTTPS client library for PHP
+# DOH - DNS over HTTPS client library for PHP

-## Status
+---

 [![Version](https://poser.pugx.org/sirmonti/doh/version)](//packagist.org/packages/sirmonti/doh)
 [![License](https://poser.pugx.org/sirmonti/doh/license)](//packagist.org/packages/sirmonti/doh)

 ## Introduction
+---
 DNS resolve is a well known function that is implemented in all operating systems, then, Why we need a different way to do it?
 The main reason is privacy, standard DNS protocol don't encrypt connections, which means DNS requests can be spied and forged.